 Note: These clearances can only be achieved incrementally as the trees mature.
-Industry practice is to maintain branches on at least two thirds of the height of the tree and to not remove more than 25% of a tree's foliage in any one pruning event.
+Industry practice is to maintain branches on at least the upper three-quarters of the height of a street tree, and to not remove more than 10% of a tree's foliage in any one pruning event.

 Cosmetic Pruning of Trees

 Cosmetic pruning encompasses pruning practices that are not essential to public safety or the health of the tree.
 Examples include: